wireapp/wire-server/docs/src/security-responses/2022-05_website_outage.md

 On Monday, 2022-05-23 the Wire website wire.com was affected by an outage of our hosting provider.

-This outage only concerns **only wire.com** website and none of the services provided by Wire.
+This outage concerns **only wire.com** website and none of the services provided by Wire.

 ## Timeline